 All WSU students enrolled in a practicum must have a Pre-Residency Certificate Clearance (background check).

 Below are detailed directions of how to set up your EDS account and apply for the Pre-Residency Certificate.
 When you reach the last step of the instructions, applying for the Pre-Residency Certificate, make sure you allow about a half hour to complete the process.
 If you exit the wizard before it is complete none of your information will be saved.
 You will be asked to provide name, phone numbers, and addresses for three character references.
 If you answer “yes” on any of the background questions you will need to provide a written statement and supporting documents and your information will be routed to the Office of Professional Practices (OPP).
-Detailed information regarding background checks can be found on our website.
 OPP will review your file once you have Washington State Patrol and FBI clearance and determine if you qualify for the Pre-Residency Certificate.
 Our contract with Washington schools prohibits you from being in the schools if you do not have the Pre-Residency Certificate.
 If you do not answer yes to any of the background questions WSU will clear you once you have fingerprint clearance from Washington State Patrol and FBI.
 If you have questions or need assistance contact Nedra Murray at 509.335.8147 or email@example.com.

 Step 1: Create an E-Cert Account: